architpatel25/docker-ci-cd/README.md

-# ci-cd
+# Docker with ci-cd
-using GitLab CI-CD pipeline
+using Docker with GitHub CI-CD pipeline